Information for Lobbyists

 - Comply with all obligations under the code when engaging with Australian Government representatives.

-- Between twice-yearly updates to registration details, update any changes as soon as practicable and within 10 business days.
+- Between twice-yearly updates to registration details, notify the department of any changes (including changes to the matters declared in your most recent statutory declaration) as soon as practicable and within 10 business days.

 How to register